jenterkin/vim-autosource/readme.md

 ### `g:autosource_hashdir`
 **Default:** `$HOME/.autosource_hashes`

-This directory is where AutoSource stores the hashes of your files to check for changes so it can prompt you for re-approval.
+This directory is where AutoSource stores the hashes of your files.
+These hases are used to check for changes so the plugin can prompt you for re-approval.

 ## Planned Work
 - Add tests